Two years ago, I quit my job leading SEO and content marketing at Webflow.

 For example, B2B SaaS companies tend to benefit more from SEO where a SaaS product is targeting pain points business owners may have.
 This is the space I primarily work in — B2B SaaS.

 B2C SaaS companies that have mobile apps tend to be a bit trickier to work with.
 I’ll show an example of this later in this article.
 But for now, know that most SaaS companies can benefit from SEO.
-But, the degree to which it becomes the main channel to drive traffic and conversions will depend on the industry, target customer, and business model.
+But, the degree to which it becomes the main channel to drive traffic and conversions will depend on the industry, target customer, and SaaS pricing structure.

 How to think about SEO for SaaS companies